HandsomeJeff/neo-python-workshop/part1_setup.md

 This workshop assumes intermediate knowledge of the command line.

 This portion involves installing and setting up the environment.
+This is part 1 of the workshop.
+[Part 2](https://github.com/HandsomeJeff/neo-python-workshop/blob/master/part2_neopy.md) is for command line operations.
+This portion involves interacting with neo-python command line.

 ___

 ### Workshop Details